 Why: Deep Machine Learning (ML) have achieved tremendous results in recent years.
 A lot of them were due to the unreasonable effectiveness of the stochastic gradient descent (SGD) on the problems that could be reduced to differentiable manifolds - such as for instance word embeddings for text generation.
 However, a number of problems - such as self-driving or strategy games - require discrete actions that cannot be differentiated.
 Until now, reinforcement learning has proven to be quite successful, but is still challenging to scale and does not deal well with some classes of problems.

 What: I proposed a new way of trivially distributing the learning in an efficient and byzantine-resilient manner in case many nodes are able to sample possible solutions efficiently.

-Why: A lot of major achievements of the Deep ML has been achieved thanks to the unreasonable effictiveness of SGD.
+Why: A lot of major achievements of the Deep ML has been achieved thanks to the unreasonable effectiveness of SGD.
 Due to that, there has been a lot of research invested into understanding when and why SGD converges and finds good results rapidly.
-There are approaches that allow to learn effectively on non-differentiable manifolds, such as reinforcement learning, but it is unclear if they has properties as nice as the SGD.
+There are approaches that allow to learn effectively on non-differentiable manifolds, such as reinforcement learning, but it is unclear if they have properties as nice as the SGD.